derwalaman/SPOTIFY-CLONE/README.md

 Welcome to the Music Controller project!
 This project is a Spotify-like music controller built using HTML, CSS, and JavaScript.
 It mimics some of the core functionalities of Spotify, allowing users to play music, control playback, and view playlists.

+Live Preview Link : [Spotify-Clone](https://decoratora.in/spotify-clone/) : I have used a lite server , so it might take some time to load the images and audio files.

+Screenshot
 ![Spotify Clone Screenshot](assets/images/screenshot.png)

 ## Features